-Similarly, we strongly urge you to consider the benefits of adding psychiatric pharmacists to the mental health workforce as an integral part of the care team.
+Similarly, we strongly urge you to consider the benefits of adding psychiatric pharmacists to the mental health and substance use workforce as an integral part of the care team.
 Given that psychiatric pharmacists can prescribe, evaluate, manage, triage, and educate patients with mental health and SUD, not leveraging their expertise during this critical time is a missed opportunity.